Applying for a Property

 Fees during the tenancy

-Should you wish to terminate your tenancy before the end of the term and the landlord agrees that you can terminate early, you will be responsible for the repayment of the Landlord fees in advance for the reletting of the property (currently £250 inc VAT), unless you are exercising a break clause which is contained in your tenancy agreement.
+Should you wish to terminate your tenancy before the end of the term and the landlord agrees that you can terminate early, you will be responsible for the repayment of the Landlord fees in advance for the reletting of the property (currently £360 inc VAT), unless you are exercising a break clause which is contained in your tenancy agreement.
+You will still be required to pay the rent in full up to the date of a new tenant moving in.

 Payment of rent